poorvi1910/Web/README.md

 * using group_concat in sql
 * php rev shell
 * perform ssti
 * make a crud app using jinja2
+* os command injection